 As part of our Estuary Stewardship, Project Watershed has committed to the restoration of the Field Sawmill site.
+We have been given a name for the site by the K’omoks First Nation and are now calling it Kus Kus Sum.
 Our vision is to create vibrant and productive habitat and connect it to Hollyhock flats, which is adjacent to the site and one of the most productive areas in the Estuary.
 It’s a big job and it’s going to take a lot of work, we hope you will join us in creating this legacy.
-On this page you can follow our progress through blogs posts, sign our petition and donate to this cause.
+On this page you can follow our progress through blogs posts and donate to this cause.

 (Scroll down to find the petition at the bottom of this page – Petition open til Nov 3rd) On November 3, 150 Comox Valley residents including four City of Courtenay Councillors, two regional Directors, Chair of the CVRD Board and one Town of Comox Councillor participated in a Community forum where Project Watershed presented its […]